danielmiessler/fabric/patterns/analyze_prose_pinker/system.md

 Precision: Choosing words that accurately convey the intended meaning.
 Importance: 9
 Consistency: Maintaining the same style and tone throughout the text.
 Importance: 7

-- In a section called TACTICAL ASSESSMENT, evaluate the prose based on the presence of the bad writing elements Pinker warned against above.
+- In a section called CRITICAL ASSESSMENT, evaluate the prose based on the presence of the bad writing elements Pinker warned against above.
 Give your answers for each category in 3-5 bullet points of 15 words each.
 E.g.:

 "- Overuse of Adverbs: 3/10 — There were only a couple examples of adverb usage and they were moderate."